4imothy/math_scripts/README.md

 # Math Scripts

-Collection of python scripts to run from command line.
+Collection of scripts to run from command line.

-**To Run**
+#### Scripts
+**Linear Algebra:**
+- find inverse matrix
+- find null space of a matrix
+- matrix multiplication
+- find eigenvectors and eigenvalues of a matrix

+### To Run
 ```
 python3 script_name.py
 ```

 #### Language
-- Python3
+- Python
 #### Packages
 - Numpy
 - Scipy